ZSRSSC/ZS-VIDAT/README.md

 ```
 Additionally, we use [Weights & Biases](https://wandb.ai/site) (W&B) to keep track and organize the results of experiments.
 You may need to follow the [online documentation](https://docs.wandb.ai/quickstart) of W&B to quickstart.
 To run these codes, [sign up](https://app.wandb.ai/login?signup=true) an online account to track experiments or create a [local wandb server](https://hub.docker.com/r/wandb/local) using docker (recommended).

-******Downloading Datasets******
+******Downloading datasets******

 We trained the model on 4 popular ZSL benchmarks: [UCM](http://weegee.vision.ucmerced.edu/datasets/landuse.html), [AID](https://captain-whu.github.io/AID/), [NWPU], and [WHU-RS19].
-Please download NWPU AND RS19 datasets on your own way.
+Please download NWPU and RS19 datasets on your own way.
 Following, for the data splits use the code in ./data/xlsa17/code .
 In order to train the "ZSViDAT", you should firstly download these datasets.
 Then decompress and organize them as follows:
 ```
 .
 ├── data